Carol-gutianle/IE/README.md

 # IE
-The official implementation for the paper "Invisible Entropy: LLM Watermarking in Low-Entropy Scenario".
+The official implementation for the paper "Invisible Entropy: A Safe and Efficient Paradigm for Low-entropy Watermarking".